KungPhoo/ba67-basic/readme.md

 The optional parameter is ignored.
 **Usage:** `SCNCLR [n]`

+### SCRATCH
+Scratches (deletes, removes, unlinks) a file from the current directory.
+It also works on the CLOUD.

+You are allowed to use wildcard characters `?` and `*`.

+In direct mode `ARE YOU SURE (Y/N)?` will be requested, which has to be answered with 'Y' for every file to be deleted.

+Use this command really with caution.
+I will not take any liability if the command might cause damage to your data.

+**Usage:** `SCRATCH "FILENAME"`

 ### SLOW
 Slow mode is enabled.
 This adds a delay for every instruction to approximately simulate the speed of a C64.

 **Usage:** `SLOW`

 ### SOUND
 Plays a sound in the background.
 The parameters are passed